 Instead, she had to work on improving the second language and, as a result, getting other structures of thinking.

 That became the very foundation of her life.
-(Yet thank you for your patience to read her articles…!
+(However, thank you for reading her articles patiently…!
 She often makes a lot of mistakes..!)

 Hives forced her to choose which way of psychology she would learn.

 Hachi had to learn how to deal with heat from hives, and internal heat as well, especially in the meaning of expressing herself.